 Departments will limit themselves to three (3) people from the same department to travel to the same conference, workshop, or seminar and are recommended to share pertinent information they have with others from their department.
 Special occasions may develop that need additional personnel from the same department to attend, provided that written approval from the General Manager, Gaming General Manager or Oneida Business Committee is needed, with an explanation for the additional personnel.
 This will exclude departments that need training hours for specific certifications.

-- 1) Save a copy of this form for your records. - 2) Print this form as a .pdf OR print and scan this form in as .pdf. - 3) E-mail this form and all supporting materials in a SINGLE .pdf file to: BC_Agenda_Requests@oneidanation.org
+3) E-mail this form and all supporting materials in a SINGLE .pdf file to: BC_Agenda_Requests@oneidanation.org